agmen-hu/node-datapumps/README.md

    (which copies data to the output buffer by default) is overridden with writing rows to the excel worksheet.

- * Finally, start the pump and write to console the pumping is done.
+ * Finally, start the pump and write to console when it's done.
    ```js
    pump
      .logErrorsToConsole()